vancaem/drafts-documentation/beta-changelog.md

 #### v0.1.1.17

 - **Fix:** Sync issues preventing edits of existing drafts from syncing properly.
-- **Fix:** A couple of crashing issues in template evaluation, particularly of {{ }} url encoding.
+- **Fix:** A couple of crashing issues in template evaluation, particularly url encoding.
 Most recursive URLs should work now, but "AllowEmpty" doesn't do anything as of now, so they might end back in the target app.
 - **Fix:** Issue with duplicate insert which could hang sync.
 - **Fix:** Dropbox append/prepend would fail if file did not already exist.
 - **Fix:** ||clipboard|| tag in incoming URLs should become blank string if nothing is in clipboard.